AhmedEladwy99/Banking-DataFlow/README.md

-# TeleConnect-DataFlow
+# Banking-DataFlow

-📡 **TeleConnect-DataFlow** is a real-time data engineering pipeline designed for customer churn prediction.
+📡 **Banking-DataFlow** is a real-time data engineering pipeline designed for customer churn prediction.
 It processes messy, multi-format data from various telecom systems, performs complex transformations, enforces schema validation, encrypts sensitive information, and uploads cleaned data to HDFS for downstream analysis and machine learning models.

 ---
 ## 🚀 Project Overview

-TeleConnect, a telecom company, is facing high customer churn.
+TeleConnect, a Banking company, is facing high customer churn.
 This project helps by:

 - Integrating and cleaning real-time data from 6 different sources (CSV, JSON, TXT).
 - Transforming and enriching datasets with calculated insights.